boxyhq/website/guides/jackson/integrations/ory.md

 ![Ory and BoxyHQ Integration](./ory/ory-integration-ui.png)

+If you are self-hosting, you have to set these [environment variables](https://boxyhq.com/docs/jackson/deploy/env-variables#enterprise-features---ory-integration)

 ## Integration explained

 Now whenever you create a new SSO connection on BoxyHQ it automatically calls Ory APIs to setup a new Organization and a Generic OIDC connection.
 All the user management still flows through Ory Network.
 Please remember to use the domain as the `tenant` in BoxyHQ.